Cloud Code lets you easily debug an application deployed to

 After your session completes, you can use the following contextual menu commands:

-- Open Deployment Logs: Open the application logs of a specific deployment with the Cloud Code Logs Explorer
+- Open Deployment Logs: Open the application logs of a specific deployment with the Cloud Code logs explorer.

 - Open Service URL: Open the application service URL of a specific service in a web browser

-If you've turned off watch mode in your launch configuration and you want to make changes to your application and rebuild and redeploy the application, in the Development sessions pane, pause on the run action and then click
+If you've turned off watch mode in your launch configuration and you want to make changes to your application and rebuild and redeploy the application, in the Development sessions pane, pause on the run action and then click Rebuild and redeploy the application.

-To end the debugging session, click
+To end the debugging session, click Stop in the Debug Toolbar.

 After you end the debugging session, all the deployed Kubernetes resources are deleted from the cluster.